 #4.
 Clearing Malaysia Immigration

 #5.
-Re-Board Bus to Larkin Sentral
+Take Bus to Larkin Sentral

 #6.
 Get Ticket to Other Destinations

-At Larkin Sentral, if you are going to destinations in other states or in northern Johor, walk into the bus terminal to find the Centralised Ticketing System (CTS).
-Get the correct tickets before boarding the long-distance coaches at assigned departure gates (usually Gate 5-13) and boarding time.
+If you are going to destinations in other states or in northern Johor, walk into the bus terminal to find the Centralised Ticketing System (CTS).
+Get the correct ticket before boarding the long-distance coach at the Express Bus Departure Hall.

 Enjoy your journey!